There was a time when all we had to do was open the door.

 4. Reduce the Scariness.

 An important corollary to reducing scary-ness is thinking about the anxiety some of our program styles create.
 For example, “Children’s worship” and “gathering” times are easy to organize for adults, but big loud groups can trigger anxiety, especially among new-comers.
-Loud music and lots of motion can be disorienting and intimidating.
-Children may feel lost, afraid, and even, unsafe.
+Loud music and lots of motion can be disorienting and intimidating, especially to those with sensory sensitivities (two of my daughters have such).
+Children may feel anxious, lost, afraid, and even, unsafe.
 Solutions: Designate areas in the big room with signage/color for age different groups so they know where to go and feel they have a place in the crowd.
 Make sure group areas are staffed by familiar faces who are trained to welcome kids to their group.
 Make sure whoever leads the gathering looks and sounds inviting.
+Keep an eye out for kids who look anxious or withdrawn, the issue may be sensory.

 BTW, reduce the “scariness” for parents too.
 In today’s world, they expect organization, cleanliness, and communication, …and don’t want kids whining about how boring their class was.